zhangyumingsh/kernel-rk/Documentation/kbuild/makefiles.rst

 	$(KBUILD_AFLAGS_MODULE) is used to add arch-specific options that are used for assembler.

-	From commandline AFLAGS_MODULE shall be used (see kbuild.txt).
+	From commandline AFLAGS_MODULE shall be used (see kbuild.rst).

     KBUILD_CFLAGS_KERNEL
 	$(CC) options specific for built-in